Caldwell University: Athletics

 The Department of Athletics oversees all athletic programs at the university.
 Caldwell University teams participate as a member of the National Collegiate Athletic Association's Division II.
 The Cougars are a member of the Central Atlantic Collegiate Conference (CACC).
-In bowling, a women-only sport at the NCAA level in which a single national championship is contested for all three NCAA divisions, the Cougars are a single-sport member of the East Coast Conference.

-In fall of 2019, Caldwell University will launch an eSports program as a member of the ECAC.
+In fall of 2019, Caldwell University launched an eSports program as a member of the ECAC.
 The inaugural team will compete in the games of Overwatch and League of Legends.
 At the same time, Caldwell University will also launch a B.S. in e-Sports Management.